GitHub - macgaver/zfsnas-chezmoi: ZNAS - Easiest and most beautiful NAS Management UI Ever

 Administration

-• User Management — three roles: admin, read-only, smb-only; active session listing and remote kill; per-user UI preferences (pool selection, sidebar state) persisted across sessions
+• User Management — four roles: admin, standard, read-only, smb-only; the standard role has 11 granular permission flags (terminal, file browser, pool/dataset management, SMB, NFS, iSCSI, snapshots, protection, settings, interlink, and sudo review); active session listing and remote kill; per-user UI preferences persisted across sessions

 • Audit Log — append-only activity log with live sidebar widget and full log page (filterable by user, action, date); covers storage, sharing, auth, OS, and health events